 Not only is the Roscoe 9 affordable, but this cross-country/trail bike comes with all the features you need to have a great day on singletrack: grippy plus-sized tires, a dropper post, a lightweight yet sturdy aluminum frame and front suspension.
 With 12 speeds and hydraulic disc brakes, the Roscoe 9 is stable, forgiving and playful.

-This ultra-powerful cross-country hardtail bike features narrow-style handlebars and a saddle designed for maximum comfort.
-It also comes in frame sizes XS (coming June 2022) to XL and, with a carbon frame, weighs just 10.5 kilograms.
+This ultra-powerful cross-country hardtail bike features narrower handlebars than usual and a women's-specific saddle designed for maximum comfort.
+It also comes in frame sizes XS to L and, with a light (but durable!) alloy frame, weighs in at 31 pounds.

 5. Best Electric: Specialized Turbo Levo Alloy

 The best electric mountain bikes can help you cover more ground and explore terrain while conserving energy.

 The Turbo Levo Alloy does all that and more, thanks to its comfortable geometry, highly efficient motor and user-friendly interface.
 And because it comes from Specialized, you can ride easy knowing it's great quality.

 6. Best Full-Suspension: Giant Stance 29 2